 Like other 'blues' the male has blue upperwings but the female is always mainly brown with a small and very variable amount of blue.

-Broad black borders around the blue (for males or brown (females) cetres of the upperwings help to distinguish Lorquin's Blue from other small blue butterflies.
+Broad blackish borders around the blue (for males) or brown (females) centres of the upperwings help to distinguish Lorquin's Blue from other small blue butterflies.

 With females slightly larger than males, the wingspan of this uncommon to rare butterfly varies between 2.2cm and 2.8cm.